 Answer: The Bible was written by more than 40 authors and that there were no errors.
 Are there really no errors?
 Let’s communicate on this issue specifically.
 Actually, Almighty God—Christ of the last days—has already opened up these mysteries for us.
 Almighty God says, “The Gospel of Matthew of the New Testament documents Jesus’ genealogy.
-At the start, it says that Jesus was a descendant of Abraham, the son of David, and the son of Joseph; next it says that Jesus was conceived by the Holy Spirit, and born of a virgin—which would mean He was not the son of Joseph or the descendant of Abraham, that He was not the son of David.
+At the start, it says that Jesus was a descendant of Abraham and of David, and the son of Joseph; next it says that Jesus was conceived by the Holy Spirit, and born of a virgin—which would mean He was not the son of Joseph or the descendant of Abraham and of David.
 The genealogy, though, insists on associating Jesus with Joseph.
 Next, the genealogy begins to record the process by which Jesus was born.
 It says Jesus was conceived by the Holy Spirit, that He was born of a virgin, and not the son of Joseph.
 Yet in the genealogy it is clearly written that Jesus was the son of Joseph, and because the genealogy is written for Jesus, it records forty-two generations.
 When it goes to the generation of Joseph, it hurriedly says that Joseph was the husband of Mary, words which are in order to prove that Jesus was the descendant of Abraham.
 Is this not a contradiction?
 The genealogy clearly documents Joseph’s ancestry, it is obviously the genealogy of Joseph, but Matthew insists that it is the genealogy of Jesus.
 Does this not deny the fact of Jesus’ conception by the Holy Spirit?
 Thus, is the genealogy by Matthew not a human idea?
 It is ridiculous!
 In this way, you know that this book did not come entirely from the Holy Spirit” (“Concerning the Bible (3)” in The Word Appears in the Flesh).
 Through God’s word we understand that the genealogy by Matthew was not God’s idea.
 How could God have a genealogy?
 Matthew knew that Jesus was conceived by the Holy Spirit, and yet he gave Him a genealogy saying that Jesus was the son of David and the son of Joseph.
 Isn’t this denying that Jesus was conceived by the Holy Spirit.
 Jesus and Joseph are not related.
 Matthew’s words are contradictory.
 Clearly, this genealogy did not come from the Holy Spirit and was man’s idea.
 Then how do you explain John 8:58: “Jesus said to them, Truly, truly, I say to you, Before Abraham was, I am”?
 From here we can see that the genealogy of the Lord Jesus was man’s idea.
 It was written by Matthew around AD 50, and was not written at the direct instruction of the Holy Spirit.

 There is another passage on this in God’s word.
 Allow me to read it to everyone!
 Almighty God says, “If the Four Gospels all came from the Holy Spirit, then why was it that Matthew, Mark, Luke and John each said something different about the work of Jesus?
 If you don’t believe this, then look at the accounts in the Bible of how Peter denied the Lord three times: They are all different, and they each have their own characteristics. … Carefully read the Four Gospels; read what they recorded about the things that Jesus did, and the words He spoke.
 Each account was, quite simply, different, and each had its own perspective.
 If what was written by the authors of these books all came from the Holy Spirit, then it should all be the same and consistent.
 Why then are there discrepancies?
 Is man not extremely foolish, to be unable to see this? … After Luke and Matthew had heard the words of Jesus, and seen the work of Jesus, they spoke of their own knowledge, in the manner of reminiscences detailing some of the facts done by Jesus.
 Can you say that their knowledge was completely revealed by the Holy Spirit?” (“Concerning Appellations and Identity” in The Word Appears in the Flesh).
 Let’s look at the differences between the three times Peter denied the Lord in the Gospels.
 Matthew 26:75 states: “Before the cock crow, you shall deny me thrice.”
 But in Mark 14:72, it states: “Before the cock crow twice, you shall deny me thrice.”
 The content of what they recorded is the same, but there is a deviation in time.
 If it came from the inspiration of the Holy Spirit, there would be no deviation at all.
 The facts prove that these were human records and were not inspired by the Holy Spirit.